oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 Docker for Mac 17.12 CE Edge provides an [embedded Kubernetes environment](https://docs.docker.com/docker-for-mac/#kubernetes) that is a pretty quick and easy way to get a simple test environment set up on your Mac.
 To set it up, follow these instructions:

 Install "Docker for Mac" from the Edge channel [https://download.docker.com/mac/edge/Docker.dmg](https://download.docker.com/mac/edge/Docker.dmg).
-Then start up the Docker application (Command-space bar, type in "Docker" (without the quotes) and run it).
-Once it is running you will see the Docker icon appear in your status bar:
+Then start up the Docker application (press Command-Space bar, type in `Docker` and run it).
+After it is running you will see the Docker icon appear in your status bar:

 ![Docker icon in status bar](images/docker-icon-in-status-bar.png)